FitzwilliamMuseum/fitz-being-an-islander/_research/conference.md

 ----

 ### Knossos
 {: .lead .text-info }

-16:00 - 16:30 Stella Mandalaki, (Director, Heraklion Archaeological Museum) _"The Minoan Legacy of the Heraklion Archaeological Museum”_
+16:00 - 16:30 Stella Mandalaki, (Director, Heraklion Archaeological Museum) _The Minoan Legacy of the Heraklion Archaeological Museum_

-16:30 - 17:00: Vasiliki Sythiakaki, Elisavet Kavoulaki, Maria Kladou, _“Conservation, restoration and site management of the Palace of Knossos”_
+16:30 - 17:00: Vasiliki Sythiakaki, Elisavet Kavoulaki, Maria Kladou, _Conservation, restoration and site management of the Palace of Knossos_

-17:00 - 17:30: Rebecca Sweetman (Director,British School at Athens), _“Early excavations at Knossos: women and an alternative perspective”_
+17:00 - 17:30: Rebecca Sweetman (Director, British School at Athens), _Early excavations at Knossos: women and an alternative perspective_

 ----